envato/wp-envato-market/contributing.md

 ## Issue Reporting Guidelines

 - The issue list of this repo is **exclusively** for bug reports and feature requests.
-- Try to search for your issue, it may have already been answered or even fixed in the `wip` (Work in Progress) branch.
+- Try to search for your issue, it may have already been answered or even fixed in the `develop` branch.
 - Check if the issue is reproducible with the latest stable version.
 If you are using a pre-release, please indicate the specific version you are using.
 - It is **required** that you clearly describe the steps necessary to reproduce the issue you are running into.
 Issues without clear reproducible steps will be closed immediately.
 - If your issue is resolved but still open, don't hesitate to close it.
 In case you found a solution by yourself, it could be helpful to explain how you fixed it.

 ## Pull Request Guidelines

-- Checkout a topic branch from `wip` and merge back against `wip`.
+- Checkout a topic branch from `develop` and merge back against `develop`.
     - If you are not familiar with branching please read [_A successful Git branching model_](http://nvie.com/posts/a-successful-git-branching-model/) before you go any further.
 - **DO NOT** check-in the `dist` directory in your commits.
 - Follow the [WordPress Coding Standards](https://make.wordpress.org/core/handbook/coding-standards/).